Murder of Sylvia Likens: Death

 By the morning of October 26, Likens was unable to either speak intelligibly or correctly coordinate the movement of her limbs.
 Gertrude moved Likens into the kitchen and, having propped her back against a wall, attempted to feed her a doughnut and a glass of milk.
 She threw Likens to the floor in frustration when Likens was unable to correctly move the glass of milk to her lips.
 She was then returned to the basement.

 Shortly thereafter, Likens became delirious, repeatedly moaning and mumbling.
 When Paula asked her to recite the English alphabet, Likens was unable to recite anything beyond the first four letters or to raise herself off the ground.
 In response, Paula verbally threatened her to either stand up or she would inflict a long jump upon her.
 Gertrude then ordered Likens, who had defecated, to clean herself.

-That afternoon, several of Likens' other tormentors gathered in the basement.
+That afternoon, several of Likens's other tormentors gathered in the basement.
 Likens jerkingly moved her arms in an apparent attempt to point at the faces of the tormentors she could recognize, making statements such as, "You're ...
 Ricky" and "You're Gertie" before Gertrude tersely shouted, "Shut up!
 You know who I am!"
 Minutes later, Likens unsuccessfully attempted to bite into a rotten pear she had been given to eat, stating she could feel the looseness in her teeth.
 Upon hearing this, Jenny replied: "Don't you remember, Sylvia?
 Your front tooth was knocked out when you were seven."
 Jenny then left Sylvia in the basement to perform gardening chores for neighbors in the hope of earning spending money.

 In an attempt to wash Likens, a laughing John Baniszewski Jr. sprayed her with a garden hose brought to the house that afternoon by Randy Lepper at Gertrude's request.
 Likens again desperately attempted to exit the basement but collapsed before she could reach the stairs.
-In response to this effort, Gertrude stamped upon Likens' head before standing and staring at her for several moments.
+In response to this effort, Gertrude stamped upon Likens's head before standing and staring at her for several moments.
 Shortly after 5:30 p.m., Richard Hobbs returned to the Baniszewski residence and immediately proceeded to the basement.
-He slipped on the wet basement stairs and fell heavily to the floor of the basement to be confronted with the sight of Stephanie crying and cuddling Likens' emaciated and lacerated body after she had been ordered by her mother to clean Sylvia.
+He slipped on the wet basement stairs and fell heavily to the floor of the basement to be confronted with the sight of Stephanie crying and cuddling Likens's emaciated and lacerated body after she had been ordered by her mother to clean Sylvia.

 Stephanie and Richard then decided to give Likens a warm, soapy bath and dress her in new clothes.
 They then laid her upon a mattress in one of the bedrooms as Sylvia muttered her final wish that her "daddy was here" and that Stephanie would take her home.
 Stephanie then turned to her younger sister, Shirley, exclaiming, "Oh!
 She'll be alright!"

 When Stephanie realized that Likens was not breathing, she attempted to apply mouth-to-mouth resuscitation as Gertrude repeatedly shouted to the children in the house that Likens was faking her death.
 Likens was 16 years old when she finally succumbed to her injuries.